The case against Sadhvi Pragya Singh Thakur: What is the latest

 The Maharashtra ATS alleged that she was part of several conspiracy meetings.
 It was also alleged that she was close to two accused, Sunil Joshi and Ram Kalsanghra and allowed them to use her motorcycle.

-On April 13 2011, the National Investigation Agency took over the case and filed a chargesheet in 2016.
+On April 13 2011, the National Investigation Agency (NIA) took over the case and filed a chargesheet in 2016.
 The chargesheet exonerated her, while prosecuting Col Purohit.
 The NIA cited weak evidence to be the reason.
 It also dropped charges under the MCOCA.

 The NIA said while the bike was in her name, it was being used by Kalsanghra for two years prior to the blast.
 Further the NIA also said he took care of the bike, while paying for its expenses.